nasa/Common-Metadata-Repository/system-trace-lib/README.md

 Provides library functions for tracing requests throughout the CMR system.
 Built on Twitter Zipkin and clj-zipkin.

+## Context

+It also defines the context object used in the CMR.
+It's expected that the context will be passed around applications functions as the first argument (where necessary).
+The context object is a map containing keywords and information about the current request.
+The following list of keys has been defined.
+Because the context is just a map different applications can put other information in it like the current user token or start time of a request.

+  * :system - the system map of the application currently in use
+  * :request - Information related to the current request.
+    * :request-id - Contains the request id.
+(See below)
+    * :trace-info - Contains the identifiers used by zipkin for traced operations.
+See cmr.system-trace.context documentation for more information.

+### Request Id

+The request id is a unique identifier for a request.
+It is generated on every request as a Java UUID and logged with any log messages.
+The request id is sent on requests to other services with the header "cmr-request-id".
+Any CMR service receiving this will parse it from the header, put it in the context, and use it in log messages.
+This will allow searching the logs across all services with a single id.

 ## Useful links to read

   * Zipkin